Bad (album): "Dirty Diana"

+"Smooth Criminal"

+"Smooth Criminal" is noted as sinister and has been described by writers as one of Jackson's most captivating songs in his career.
+It was produced by Jones and co-produced by Jackson, with Swedien being the engineer.
+The song begins with an eerie heartbeat-like sound, setting the tone for the recurring theme of the track, and the lyrics immediately launch into a depiction of a crime scene, where a woman is assaulted in her apartment by a mysterious "smooth criminal."
+Jackson's repeated line, "Annie, are you OK?" draws inspiration from Resusci Anne, a mannequin used in CPR training.
+Jackson combined the common training question, "Are you OK?" with the mannequin's name, giving rise to this would be iconic lyric.

 Composition and lyrics

-Musically, Bad is a heavier and more "aggressive" record than Thriller, with Jackson moving away from the heavy-groove sound and high-pitched vocals, which featured on both Off the Wall and Thriller.
-Bad primarily incorporates pop, rock, funk and R&B, but also explores other genres such as soul and hard rock.
+Bad primarily incorporates pop, dance, and R&B. The album also explores other genres such as funk, soul, jazz, and hard rock.
+Jon Pareles of The New York Times describes the album as a "gleaming, high-tech dance record".
+The album is heavier and more "aggressive" than Thriller, with Jackson moving away from the heavy-groove sound and high-pitched vocals of his prior records.
 Stephen Thomas Erlewine of AllMusic noted that Bad moved Jackson "deeper into hard rock, deeper into schmaltzy adult contemporary, deeper into hard dance – essentially taking each portion of Thriller to an extreme, while increasing the quotient of immaculate studiocraft."
+Upon listening to the album prior to its release, Howard Applebaum, who was one of 50 people invited to Jackson's Encino home to listen to it, described it as "kind of a stretch within the genre of contemporary hit radio and urban music.
+It's cooler sounding, a little more jazzy in spots".

-The album's song lyrics relate to romance and paranoia, the latter being a recurring theme in Jackson's albums.
+The lyrics relate to romance and paranoia, the latter being a recurring theme in Jackson's albums.
 "Bad" was originally intended as a duet between Jackson and Prince (and Jackson had also planned duets with Diana Ross, Whitney Houston, Aretha Franklin and Barbra Streisand).
 The song was viewed as a revived "Hit the Road Jack" progression with lyrics that pertain to boasting.
 "Dirty Diana" was viewed by AllMusic's Stephen Thomas Erlewine as misogynistic and its lyrics describing a sexual predator do not aim for the "darkness" of "Billie Jean", instead sounding equally intrigued by and apprehensive of a sexual challenge, while having the opportunity to accept or resist it.
 "Leave Me Alone" was described as a "paranoid anthem".
 "Man in the Mirror" was seen as Jackson going "a step further" and offering "a straightforward homily of personal commitment", which can be seen in the lyrics, "I'm starting with the man in the mirror / I'm asking him to change his ways / And no message could have been any clearer / If you wanna make the world a better place / Take a look at yourself and then make a change."